Which is better?

 On some level though, I am quite concerned about creating a spirit of learned helplessness.
 The percent of people who get off benefits is miniscule.
 Something like one percent.
 Which is why there are many incentives created by SSA.
 However, benefits are tied with health insuranace for many people and there is also the fear of being let go after one completely gets off benefits and into employment.
 One cannot be sure money will come in.
 Additionally, so many years of being told you cannot work by medical professionals and the SSA and its difficult to shift that mindset

-Last edit: 4 years 1 month ago by Rosalyn J.
+Last edit: 5 years 2 weeks ago by Rosalyn J.

 The following user(s) said Thank You: Wescli Wardest, Serenity